Skip to content

 People

 There is no substitute for good people.
-A high-performing yield operation is supported by people with the relevant expertise and skills to personally assist and proactively encourage every prospective student throughout the enrollment journey, from inquiry to enrollment.
+A high-performing yield operation is supported by people with the relevant expertise and skills to personally assist and proactively encourage every prospective student throughout the enrolment journey, from inquiry to enrolment.

 To meet the needs of prospective international students, IEM teams need people with skills in: